ClarkeRemy/MM2_Structuring_Code/structuring_code/structuring_code_03_Set_Ops.md

 )

 ```
-The exec using the definition.
+The exec using the definition..
 ```
 (exec 0 (, ((union (arg_a arg_b) -> ret) $p $t) )
         (, (exec 0 $p $t) )